file-format/Docs/en/game/shader-unity.md

 ## What is a SHADER file?

 A **"Unity Shader Asset"** refers to shader created in Unity game development engine.
 In Unity, shaders are used to control how rendering of graphics is done, defining how objects and materials appear in 3D scene.
-Shaders can be used to manipulate lighting, texture mapping, and various other visual effects in Unity project.
+Shaders can be used to manipulate lighting, texture mapping and various other visual effects in Unity project.

 ## Unity Shader Asset